Students who complete the major in History will be able to

 - Question their own ideas and assumptions, and reflect on the often hidden relationships between ideas and social institutions, and between individuals and their cultures.

 - Analyze texts, documents, and oral historical materials, and assess the uses made of these materials by other historians.

 - Frame research questions, conduct independent research, and write persuasively

 The requirements for the history major encourage students to develop these capacities by studying the history of a particular region or historical topic in depth and by ranging more widely so as to fulfill geographical and chronological breadth requirements.

 Majors will demonstrate their mastery of History by successfully completing nine history courses that include

-• History 301, Writing the Past OR History 402, Proseminar: Research and Writing
+- History 301, Writing the Past -OR- History 402, Wine, History and the Environment

 Some individual courses may fulfill more than one of the above requirements.
 Students who have taken history courses outside of the Five College Consortium (including history courses taken in study abroad programs) must petition the department to receive its approval to count those courses toward the major requirements.
 Majors should consult their departmental advisers as they select their courses or if they have questions about the requirements.

 In addition, all majors must satisfy a comprehensive assessment by either